 Common treatments for arthritis – medication, lifestyle changes, natural remedies, supportive therapy and complementary alternative medicine – can all play a major role in helping you to get your life back on track.

-You can learn more about the condition in our in-depth guide.
+You can learn more about arthritis in our in-depth guide.

 Personal Alarm Information

-The personal alarm system is highly-recommended to those who suffer from medical conditions such as arthritis.
-If you have pain in your knee and suffer from a fall, you simply press a little help button and our Response Team responds.
+The personal alarm system comes highly recommended for those who suffer from medical conditions such as arthritis.
+If you have pain in your knee and suffer from a fall, you simply press a little help button and our Response Team will answer straight away.

-For further information on our personal alarm service, please speak to one of our friendly advisers on 0800 999 0400.
+For more information on our personal alarm service, please speak to one of our friendly advisers on 0800 999 0400.
 Alternatively, complete our contact us form and we will get back to you as soon as possible.